openflighthpc/carbon-leaderboard/carbon-client/README.md

 _Note: Overrides to system specs only happen on a per-run basis so would need to be overridden each time the command is run_

+### Tagging Instance

+When adding a device to the leaderboard it may be desired to add some tagging to help group it with similar nodes.
+To do this, set the environment variable `TAGS` to a comma-separated list of tags.